If you’re in the market for a big screen Chromebook, I’ll make your buying decision fast and easy.

 Big Screen #1: Acer Chromebook 15 (CB5-571-C09S)

-The biggest screen on the market is the Acer 15.
+As of this writing, the biggest screen on the market is the Acer 15.
 It has a giant 15.6’’ screen, which is just about the size you need for an entertainment laptop.
 The display is full IPS and also full HD at 1920 x 1080 pixels resolution.

 IPS display technology means vivid colors and viewing at multiple angles and quality video, text, and pictures.